EduardoZepeda/coffee-bytes-hugo/content/posts/go-strings-runes-y-bytes/index.en.md

 ## Runes in go

-Runes or runes are synonymous with an _int32_ type.
+Runes or runes is an alias for _int32_ type.
 It is the default variable type when you define a character, **we use single quotes to declare it**.
 If you do not specify a byte or other data type, go will assume it is a rune.

 ```go
 var runa rune = 65